snehacptb/Le-Bake-Stories-Headless/docs/GUEST_DATA_MANAGEMENT.md

 This ensures data isolation between different users and prevents data leakage.

+**Important**: User-specific cart and wishlist data is **preserved** on logout.
+This allows users to access their cart and wishlist when they log back in.
+Only guest data is cleared on logout.

 ## Data Migration

 When a guest user logs in: